kamleshsamrit/stripe-webhook/README.md

 ## Enter created URL in to your Stripe Dashboard
 Under your Stripe Developers settings, head to the "Webhooks" tab
   - Click the "Add endpoint"button.
-  - Then, paste in your webhook URL created above,
+  - Then paste in your webhook,the URL created above
   - Select the webhook version
   - Select "Send all event types"

 ## Create one method to save and validate entered URL
 > See in StripeConnectUtils.java

-###### To validate user with Stripe Connect you need make API calls by using Clinet id and secrete.
+###### To validate user with Stripe Connect, you need to make API calls by using Clinet id and secrete.

 In StripeConnectUtils.java methods are arranged by this flow:
 1. Create Authorization URL